-All Holidays

-Accommodation Overnight

-Accommodation in selected hotels, farmhouses, village inns, guest houses and family run B&Bs, including a Full English or Continental breakfast.
+All Holidays Accommodation Overnight Bed and Breakfast accommodation in selected hotels, farmhouses, village inns, guest houses and family B&Bs.
+Full English or Continental breakfast.
 Guidebook A guidebook with route information, maps, photos and background information.

-Information of Services Along the Route A comprehensive Service Info sheet, including services such as cash points, banks, post offices, village shops, inns, cafes and taxis.

-Maps A waterproof 1:40000 map from Harvey Maps covering the whole route.

-Personal Itinerary A personal itinerary setting out each overnight stop, including large scale maps of each accommodation, to ensure you find them easily.
+Information of services along the route A comprehensive service Info sheet, including services such as cash points, banks, post offices, village shops, inns, cafés and taxis.
+Maps 1 waterproof 1:40000 Harvey map covering the whole route.
+Personal Itinerary A personal itinerary setting out each overnight stop, including large scale maps of each accommodation, to ensure you find it easily.

 Emergency Telephone Support If you get in to difficulties during your holiday, we are always available to help, even out of office hours.

-12.5% discount at Cotswold Outdoors We normally be within walking distance of a will issue you with a 12.5% Discount Card valid at all Cotswold Outdoor stores, and online, for the whole year on confirmation of your booking.
+15% discount at Cotswold Outdoors We will issue you with a 15% Discount Card valid at all Cotswold Outdoor stores, and online, for the whole year on confirmation of your booking.